 You have creative license – we want to see your personal expression come through in your video.
 You can video yourself, a group of people, make a cartoon, do a music video*.
 Just keep it to 25 or 55 seconds or less and make sure it’s in good taste.

 If you’re interested in applying for the scholarship, you can access the entry form and submit your video on the Apply page.
 In addition to a scholarship, the winning video will be turned into an Ad Council PSA and will be distributed nationally to 1,600 TV stations.

 Thank you for being part of the solution.
 Thank you for helping us save lives.

-*If using songs in your videos, you must use original music or music provided from our music library found in the Resources tab here.
+*If using songs in your videos, you must use original music or music provided from our music library found in the Resources tab here, or through this site.

 Hunter Garner was a great guy.
 He had a dry wit, wicked sense of humor, interesting creative mind, loved music, running, and had lots of friends from all walks of life.
 He died in a car crash on June 10, 2007.
 He was 16.

 This scholarship was created to honor Hunter.
 The recipient each year will be an individual who embraces the unique qualities of all students regardless of academic or athletic achievement.
 Hunter would like that.

 It is also a scholarship to help make a dent in the number-one killer of teens and young adults in America – car crashes.
 When you die, it’s not just your family that’s affected.
 The impact and loss is felt by hundreds – it’s a ripple.
 We know.
 Hunter’s death was felt far and wide.